gayshub/Linux-shellscripts/README.md

 # Linux-shellscripts
-Some scripts use in Linux
+Some scripts used in Linux